Child Custody Laws in Texas

 Determining child custody in a divorce can be an emotional process, and because of the drain it can have on you physically, mentally, and emotionally, it’s important to have an understanding of how custody laws work in Texas.
 Knowing the law can give you an insight into how your case might go and can bring you peace of mind.
 Here are the basic tenets of Texas law as it pertains to child custody.

 Before getting into the specifics of Texas law, it is important to note a key distinction in the terminology used.
-While the more common term thrown around today is “custody” and most people would understand what that means, Texas law changed to use “conservatorship” in the hopes of removing the negative connotation associated with the word “custody.”
+While the more common term thrown around today is “custody” and most people would understand what that means, Texas custody law changed to use “conservatorship” in the hopes of removing the negative connotation associated with the word “custody.”
 Though the term is different, the definition is essentially the same.

 Similarly, more familiar terms such as “legal custody” and ``physical custody” were replaced with “managing conservatorship” and “possessory conservatorship,” respectively.
 The terms “parenting time” and “visitation” were replaced with “possession and access” yet still maintain similar definitions.